sandhawke/trust-in-science/README.md

 1. I have more trust in science when scientists show skepticism about their own ideas #TrustScienceWhen
 1. I have more trust in science when it's funded by folks without a stake in a particular outcome #TrustScienceWhen
 1. I have more trust in science when I get the impression the scientists are super smart and a bit weird #TrustScienceWhen
-1. I have more trust in science when it looks like the scientists could make more money doing something else #TrustScienceWhen
 1. I have more trust in science when the hypotheses and methods are declared in advance #TrustScienceWhen
 1. I have more trust in science when institutions rapidly investigate allegations of misconduct and share their results #TrustScienceWhen
 1. I have more trust in science when there is visible competition between teams #TrustScienceWhen